-- 5.2.7 It is also recognised that, due to competition from other land uses and commercial and practical considerations, the development of waste uses within ILAS cannot be wholly relied on to deliver the required waste management capacity over the plan period16.
-Hence the allocation of specific sites in the SWLP capable of accommodating a range of potential waste management facilities is supported in principle.
-The allocated sites are included in Section 6. - 5.2.8 It is also agreed in principle that the approach taken to identify the site allocations17 is appropriate. - 5.2.9 Development for waste facilities in the Green Belt is generally regarded as inappropriate and it is agreed that very special circumstances would need to be demonstrated before the grant of planning permission could be considered.
+- 5.2.8 It is also agreed in principle that the approach taken to identify the site allocations is appropriate. - 5.2.9 Development for waste facilities in the Green Belt is generally regarded as inappropriate and it is agreed that very special circumstances would need to be demonstrated before the grant of planning permission could be considered.
 Factors which may contribute to very special circumstances would likely take account of the overarching need for waste management in Surrey combined with a lack of suitable alternative sites outside the Green Belt and the need to locate facilities close to sources of waste.
 The determination of planning permission for development at sites within the Green Belt will be subject to Green Belt policy and any sites allocated in the Green Belt are not preferred over any suitable sites outside the Green Belt that might be available at that time. - 5.2.10 For each allocated site, details regarding the types of waste management use that are likely to be appropriate and what is specifically agreed between the county council and the relevant borough or district council are contained in Section 6 of this SoCG.
 It is acknowledged that there remain some areas of disagreement and these are also set out in Section 6.